mikes802/Marketing-Analytics-Case-Study/Script Check.md

 <br clear="left"/>
 <br />

+---
+### *Summary*
+I realized how using `RANK` or `DENSE_RANK` can help me troubleshoot issues, whereas `ROW_NUMBER` cannot.
+I also got my first lesson (of many) in how important it is to be careful with the ORDER BY clause in a window function, and how the slightest change can drastically affect my output.
+***

 Let's start with an easy one...
 Hahaha!
 Just kidding.
 All of these are freaking mind melters.

 Near the beginning of the script, we were looking for the top-ranked and second-ranked movie categories for each customer.
 To do this, there are some window function options we can use to rank the categories, i.e. `ROW_NUMBER`, `DENSE_RANK`, and `RANK`.
 Danny used `DENSE_RANK`.
 I didn't.